GandhiCloudLab/envizi-travel-usecase/readme.md

-# Envizi Travel Usecase
+# Envizi Travel Use case

-In this article lets explore about the How to create travel usecase related data, reports and disclosures.
+In this article lets explore about the How to create travel use case related data, reports and disclosures.

 ## 1 Data Model

 We are going to create a data model like this.

 <img src="images/img11-data-model.png">